Watch our video on how to research penny stocks.

 Penny stock trading is typically done intraday.
 Finding a good day trading strategy coupled with good technical analysis will help make the best trades.
 Use things like the moving averages and VWAP for support and resistance and entries and exits.
 You can use what you learn on our live streams to help you trade.
 We typically will give you a play by play on what we are looking at, whats expected, what we are looking for and the WHY things happen the way they do.

 The bottom line, know the trend and direction of a stock before you place your order.
+Make sure you learn how to short for when the market is bearish.

 Have you noticed the price of bitcoin?
 When bitcoin moves, bitcoin related stocks and blockchain stocks will run.
 If you get caught up in the hype, you might buy a blockchain penny stock that pumps and dumps.
 Look into the background on the company first.
 This sector is ripe with stock pumpers and promoters.
 Bitcoin is heavily speculative so be cautious with it in general.